Food Tracker for GLP-1 Users

 What is a food tracker for GLP-1 users?

 A food tracker for GLP-1 users helps you log smaller meals, track protein and other macros, and maintain nutrition awareness as your eating patterns shift on a GLP-1 medication.
-SNAQ uses AI photo analysis to log meals quickly, estimate carbs, protein, fat, and calories, and connect food with CGM glucose data when available.
+SNAQ uses AI photo analysis to log meals quickly, estimate carbs, protein, fat, and calories, set daily protein or nutrient targets, and track weight entered by hand or synced from Apple Health or Health Connect.
+It can also connect food with CGM glucose data when available.

 GLP-1 medications reduce appetite in ways that change how and how much most people eat.